Climate and Energy Coordinator

 Chuck has been an avid grassroots environmental activist.
 In 2007 he helped organize Sustain Iowa County and continues to chair that local environmental advocacy group.
 He led the formation of the Dodgeville Schools district-wide Green & Healthy Schools program in 2008.
 It was the first such program in the state to have all of the district’s schools enrolled.
 He continues to volunteer and actively help direct environmental education initiatives in area schools.
 In 2011 Chuck organized and remains the group leader for the Iowa County Chapter of Citizens’ Climate Lobby, an international organization with 568 chapters worldwide.

 "No matter which direction you look, there’s always a stunning viewscape in the Driftless Area.
 The lack of a major metropolitan complex has allowed the area to retain its small town character, intimacy and charm.
 It remains an ideal setting for any number of outdoor activities."

-Chuck enjoys soaking in the delights Mother Nature provides each season while working to improve their 40 A. homestead.
+Chuck and his wife Karen enjoy soaking in the delights Mother Nature provides each season while working to improve their 40-acre homestead.
 Chuck and Karen’s 3 children and 4 grandchildren are a continual source of joy in their lives.
 For the past 6 years Chuck has relished the challenge of writing an educational and engaging environmental-themed column, Earthbound, for the area newspaper.
 That work has culminated in a book of selected essays.